rui314/mold/docs/mold.md

 * `-I` _file_, `--dynamic-linker`=_file_, `--no-dynamic-linker`:
   Set the dynamic linker path to _file_.
 If no `-I` option is given, or if `--no-dynamic-linker` is given, no dynamic linker path is set to an output file.
-This is contrary to the GNU linkers which sets a default dynamic linker path in that case.
+This is contrary to the GNU linkers which set a default dynamic linker path in that case.
 This difference doesn't usually make any difference because the compiler driver always passes `-I` to the linker.

 * `-L` _dir_, `--library-path`=_dir_:
   Add _dir_ to the list of library search paths from which `mold` searches libraries for the `-l` option.

-  Unlike the GNU linkers, `mold` does not have the default search paths.
+  Unlike the GNU linkers, `mold` does not have default search paths.
 This difference doesn't usually make any difference because the compiler driver always passes all necessary search paths to the linker.

 * `-M`, `--print-map`:
   Write a map file to stdout.

 * `-N`, `--omagic`, `--no-omagic`:
   Force `mold` to emit an output file with an old-fashioned memory layout.
-  First, it makes the first data segment to not be aligned to a page boundary.
+  First, it makes the first data segment not aligned to a page boundary.
   Second, text segments are marked as writable if the option is given.

 * `-S`, `--strip-debug`:
   Omit `.debug_*` sections from the output file.